hartwigmedical/actin/molecular/README.md

 ### Molecular History

 The molecular history represents all molecular testing done for a patient.
-This can include WGS, panels and IHC tests.
-It is modeled as a list of molecular tests.
+This include ORANGE results, panel results and IHC tests.
+It is modeled as a list of molecular tests, each with a type and timestamp.

 ### Molecular test

+The molecular test is a common interface used to process results from ORANGE and external molecular testing.
+It is extended by the molecular record, panel record and IHC test.

-#### 1 base molecular test
+#### 1 molecular test interface

 | Field           | Example Value             | Details                                                                   |
 |-----------------|---------------------------|---------------------------------------------------------------------------|